 In the days of minimalist challenges and Marie Kondo, having a “paperless” filing system can seem incredibly tempting, however, there are some documents that simply must stay in a hard copy format.
 The good news is that all of the records you maintain in an accordion file can also convert to digital documents as well.

 Before you convert new files to a digital office workflow, make sure you have hard copies in an organized manner.
 We recommend a secure, on-the-go option in the event of an emergency.
 For example, one that could damage original files or perhaps, a timely meeting where important papers must be seen in real-time and potentially absent of WiFi.

-Two Sense Consulting, LLC, is here to help small business owners focus on their purpose and passion by maximizing the way you spend time and money.
+Two Sense Consulting, LLC, is here to help small business owners focus on their purpose and passion by maximizing the way they spend time and money.
 Effective and easy-to-maintain recordkeeping practices are a must to accomplish this.
 Feel free to take advantage of our FREE CONSULTATION!
-Call, message, or email us so we can set up a FREE consultation and let’s see how we can help you!
+Call, message, or email us so we can set up a FREE consultation, and let’s see how we can help you!